Chevrolet Malibu 8

 Engine Overview

-Equinox LK9 variant uses electronically controlled coolant flow valve instead of traditional thermostat.
-Electric actuator and auxiliary water pump are failure points causing overheating or P0128.
+The Equinox variant uses an electronically controlled coolant flow valve instead of a conventional thermostat.
+The electric actuator and auxiliary water pump are failure points and can cause overheating or overly slow warm-up.

 + 3 more engine weaknesses + vehicle weaknesses